tsion/middleearth/drafts/Operators.md

 cause inconsistency all across the ooc world.

 The problem runs deeper than that.
-A user attempting to perform string replication to write "PENIS" 1,000,000 times or maybe spam an IRC channel with the phrase "you are what already forever seldom yes", simple tasks in most languages, would be hard pressed to find the solution in ooc.
+A user attempting to perform string replication to write "I am a duck!"
+1,000,000 times or maybe spam an IRC channel with the phrase "you are what already forever seldom yes" - simple tasks in most languages - would be hard pressed to find the solution in ooc.
 He would of course assume the usual operator for string replication: `x`.
 (You can remember this operator with the mnemonic "x means muliplication in arithmetic but not in programming